solana-labs/solana/book/src/data-plane-fanout.md

 Broadcast Stage uses a bank to figure out stakes and hands this off to ClusterInfo to figure out the top `DATA_PLANE_FANOUT` stake holders.
 These top stake holders will be considered Layer 1.
 For the leader this is pretty straightforward and can be achieved with a `truncate` call on a sorted list of peers.

-#### Replicate stage
+#### Retransmit stage
-The biggest challenge in updating to this mechanism is to update replicate stage and make it "layer aware"; i.e using the bank each node can figure out which layer it belongs in and which lower layer peers nodes to send blobs to with minimal overlap across neighborhood boundaries.
+The biggest challenge in updating to this mechanism is to update the retransmit stage and make it "layer aware"; i.e using the bank each node can figure out which layer it belongs in and which lower layer peers nodes to send blobs to with minimal overlap across neighborhood boundaries.
 Overlaps will be minimized based on `((node.layer_index) % (layer_neighborhood_size) * cur_neighborhood_index)` where `cur_neighborhood_index` is the loop index in `num_neighborhoods` so that a node only forwards blobs to a single node in a lower layer neighborhood.

 Each node can receive blobs froms its peer in the layer above as well as its neighbors.
 As long as the failure rate is less than the number of erasure codes, blobs can be repaired without the network failing.